 For example – You have joined ACN in order to make some money, of course.
 You are charged the $500 bill in order to have rights to sell their products.
 Remember, no one is interested in buying the products, because in this day and age, people already have internet, people have a mobile phone and have cameras etc. So, what happens next?

 Well, it turns out someone was interested in their product?
+The affiliate.

 The product is the actual business model, they make their money by recruiting people, who end up failing, as no one wants to buy their products.
 Which is why they came up with the business model in the first place.
 Think about it.
 Every single MLM – Multi Level Marketing Program will have a product or service that seems odd, doesn’t sell well, or has a very competitive market.
 This is why they target individuals who want to make quick easy cash, as they are the ones who will pretty much pay anything to become their own boss.
 They are the ones who are usually inexperienced.
-This is why I call ACN a SCAM.
+This is why I call ACN SCAM.
 They don’t do any advertising, and they don’t market themselves as a retailer of telecommunications wordwide.
 The people do it for them, while also paying $500?
 This just seems fishy when you start to really think about it.
 I will call ACN a scam whether you agree with it or not.

 Please write a comment on your thoughts on ACN, or any experiences you’ve had, whether good or bad, I want to hear them.
 Thanks.

 Update: ACN Scam 2014 Review – Why I changed my mind about ACN here.

 (This article contains transcripts from the News Channel 36 Report on ACN)